 Check as well the rest of the configuration if you need to enable some advanced features.

-Map the file into /taiga-back/settings/config.py.
-Have in mind that you have to map it both in docker-compose.yml and docker-compose-inits.yml.
-You can check the x-volumes section in docker-compose.yml with an example.
+.
+Have in mind that you have to map it both in docker-compose.yml

-Map a conf.json file
+Map a conf.json

-From taiga-front download the file dist/config.example.json and rename it:
+From taiga-front download the file dist/conf.example.json

 mv dist/conf.example.json dist/conf.json